tbedford/Website-Test/source/draft/radio-telemetry-with-nexmo-python.md

 sensors.
 They are also capable of carrying out various control tasks such as temperature control and motor control.

-Witn suppliers like [Ada Fruit](https://www.adafruit.com) supplying cheap SMS modules for Pi and 'shields' for Arduino - the sky is quite literally the limit.
-You could acquire data on multiple channels and then send that information via SMS - it does not matter how remote the sensor is (as long as there's mobile coverage), or whether it's moving or not.
+Witn suppliers like [Ada Fruit](https://www.adafruit.com) providing cheap SMS modules for Pi and 'shields' for Arduino - the sky is, quite literally, the limit.
+You could acquire data on multiple channels and then send that information via SMS - it does not matter how remote the sensor is (as long as there's mobile coverage), or whether the sensor is moving or not.

 By way of example, messages might be sent as follows:

-1. TANK1=25.1, TANK2=13.2, TANK3=43.9(ALARM), TANK4=9.7
+1. TANK1=25.1M, TANK2=13.2M, TANK3=43.9M(ALARM), TANK4=9.7M
-2. (21.62514414481643, -2.3010920480245426)=23.7
+2. (21.62514414481643, -2.3010920480245426)=233.7Kg
-3. DANGER: Warp drive is overheating.
-Please call +44-0123456789.
+3. DANGER: Warp drive is overheating!
+Please call +44-000000000 immediately!

 Note, you can identify the source of the data by the incoming message phone number, so you don't need to include that in the message unless